Terror at Red Wolf Inn: Plot

-Regina (Linda Gillen) is a lonely young college student.
+Regina is a lonely young college student.
 The rest of the students are leaving for spring break, but Regina has no money and no plans.
-As she is opening her mail, she notices she's received a mysterious letter telling her that she's won a free vacation at a seaside bed and breakfast called the Red Wolf Inn.
-When she calls the phone number in the letter, they tell her that a private plane is waiting for her at the airport, and that she'd better hurry.
-The plane takes her to a remote rural destination, where she is greeted by a handsome but odd young man who says his name is Baby John Smith (John Neilson).
-Baby John takes her on a thrill ride speeding through town and evading the police.
+As she is opening her mail, she notices that she has received a mysterious letter telling her that she has won a free vacation at a seaside bed and breakfast, called the Red Wolf Inn.
+When she calls the phone number in the letter, they tell her a private plane is waiting for her at the airport.
+The plane takes her to a remote rural destination, where she is greeted by a handsome but odd young man named Baby John Smith.
+Baby John takes her on a thrill ride, speeding through town and evading the police.
 When Regina enjoys the chase instead of being afraid, Baby John is impressed.

-Arriving at the Inn, she is greeted by Henry Smith (Arthur Space) and Evelyn Smith (Mary Jackson), the elderly proprietors of the mansion.
+Arriving at the Inn, she is greeted by Henry and Evelyn Smith, the elderly proprietors of the mansion.
 They identify themselves as Baby John's grandparents.
-There are two other guests as well, both lovely young females named Pamela (Janet Wood) and Edwina (Margaret Avery).
+There are two other guests as well, both lovely young females named Pamela and Edwina.
 Regina asks to use the phone so she can call her mother, but it's out of order.
 The group sits down to an extravagant meal, during which Evelyn prompts them all to eat more and more.

 That night, Regina goes to the kitchen to look for antacid.
 She is terrified when Baby John suddenly emerges from the walk-in refrigerator, brandishing a large knife.
 Her screaming wakes everyone else in the house, and Baby John apologizes for scaring her.
 Before going back to sleep, Edwina talks with Regina and says she can tell Regina and Baby John are attracted to one another, and Regina admits that it's true.

 The next day, Edwina and Regina discover that Pamela has left, but Regina finds a carriage house behind the mansion where Pamela's stylish black dress is hanging.
 She also discovers a framed photo of the pilot who flew her to this isolated destination.
-Regina and Baby John share a moment on the beach, where they flirt in an almost childlike way, then kiss.
-But then Baby John reacts violently when he reels in a shark on his fishing line, grabbing the animal by the tail and bashing it against a piece of driftwood on the beach, screaming "Shark!!" over and over.
+Regina and Baby John share a moment on the beach, where they flirt in an almost childlike way.
+Baby John reacts violently when he reels in a shark on his fishing line, grabbing the animal by the tail and bashing it against a piece of driftwood.
 After this bizarre display, he tells Regina "I think I love you," and leaves.
 That night, there is another party, this time to celebrate Edwina's 'last night', as she is going home the next day.
-After another huge dinner, the group goes to bed, but the Smiths go to Edwina's room and abduct her from her bed by knocking her unconscious with chemicals on a rag.
-They carry her into the refrigerator and close the door, and we hear the sounds of the Smiths dismembering her body.
+After another huge dinner, the group goes to bed, but the Smiths go to Edwina's room and abduct her before killing and dismembering her.